-"...I know, achieves whatever she can as an artist," Henry said.
+"...I know, achieves whatever she can as an artist," Henry admitted.

-It was a point of agreement, Marie agreeing to make some calls, which she did, to points East where, as she said, 'people of power and influence' lived who can make life easier for people 'here in the real world'.
+It was a point of agreement.
+Marie agreed to make some calls, which she did, to points East where, as she said, 'people of power and influence' lived who can make life easier for people 'here in the real world'.